TeHeraCZ/TeHeraCZ/README.md

 - 👋 Hi, I’m @TeHeraCZ
-- 👀 I’m interested in anime, games, PC
+- 👀 I’m interested in games, PC
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Raspberry Pi projects
 - 📫 How to reach me - you can't :(